Neil Kinnock: Early life

-Kinnock, an only child, was born in Tredegar, Wales on Saturday, 28 March 1942.
+Kinnock, an only child, was born in Tredegar, Wales on 28 March 1942.
 His father, Gordon Herbert Kinnock, was a former coal miner who later worked as a labourer, whilst his mother, Mary Kinnock (née Howells), was a district nurse.
-The family lived in a terraced house in the mining town, where Kinnock grew up surrounded by the close-knit community typical of the South Wales Valleys.
+The Kinnock family lived in a terraced house in the mining town, where Neil grew up surrounded by the close-knit community typical of the South Wales Valleys.
 Gordon died of a heart attack in November 1971 at the age of 64, and Mary died the following month at 61.

 In 1953, aged eleven, Kinnock began his secondary education at Lewis School, Pengam, once described by David Lloyd George as ‘the Eton of the Valleys’, but an institution Kinnock later criticised for its record on corporal punishment.
 The school was a direct grant grammar school that served pupils from across the Rhymney Valley and Monmouthshire, and Kinnock performed well academically, particularly in history and English.
 He went on to the University College of South Wales and Monmouthshire in Cardiff (now Cardiff University), where he graduated in 1965 with a degree in Industrial Relations and History.
 The following year, Kinnock obtained a postgraduate diploma in education.
 From August 1966 to May 1970, he worked as a tutor for a Workers' Educational Association (WEA).

 At university, Kinnock was active in student politics and became involved with the Labour Party.
-He also participated in Campaign for Nuclear Disarmament activities and anti-apartheid protests.
 During his time at Cardiff, he met Glenys Parry, a fellow student studying education.
 Kinnock later recalled that his work with the WEA exposed him to the concerns of working-class communities across South Wales and helped develop his skills as a public speaker.

-He married Glenys Kinnock on 25 March 1967.
-They have two children – son Stephen Kinnock (born January 1970, now a Labour MP), and daughter Rachel Nerys Helen Kinnock (born 11 December 1971).